09 Jul Ghost Pipe, aka Indian Pipe, wildflower is rare, mystical and appears above ground just one week each year

 Wandering Rose Travels readers like one oddity of nature … in fact they liked, commented and shared it 12,600 times!
-Our Ghost Pipe (or Ghost Plant) wildflower post is by far the most popular in our three years on Facebook.
+Our Ghost Pipe (or Ghost Plant, Indian Pipe or Corpse Plant) wildflower post is by far the most popular in our three years on Facebook.

 It’s not unusual for our posts to reach 10,000-20,000 viewers and receive 1,000-ish reactions.
 But the Ghost Pipe post blew those numbers away with 123,000 views and more than 1,700 shares.